No Man’s Sky Tips and Tricks: Make the most of the No Man’s Sky Next update with these handy hints

 Your Exosuit can hold 250 units of any resource, but your ship inventory is capable of holding up to twice that amount.
 As you’ve probably guessed, the best way to manage the materials you don’t need is to send them to your ship for storage.

 Opt for a freighter when given the chance for even more storage.
-Because so many valuable resources are found on different planets from the one you’re probably on, it’s a good idea to get a freighter with ample slots available.
+Because so many valuable resources are found on different planets from the one you’re probably on, it’s a good idea to get a freighter with ample slots available (you can upgrade your freighter now too).

 A crucial element to keeping your inventory count low is to ditch the items you really don’t need to carry around with you.